aekazakov/genome-depot/README.md

 # Other commands

-Note: activate virtual environment (source /path/to/virtualenv/bin/activate) before running any command, then change directory to cd cgcms/CGCMS/genomebrowser
+Note: activate virtual environment (source /path/to/virtualenv/bin/activate) before running any command, then change directory to  genomedepot/apps/mygenomes/genome-depot/genomebrowser

 1. Command to re-create Pfam and TIGRFAM domain mappings: